US Republicans, Democrats at loggerheads over new coronavirus relief package

 Pelosi panned the Trump administration’s desire to trim an expiring temporary federal unemployment benefit from $600 weekly to about 70 percent of pre-pandemic wages.

-The administration’s chief negotiators — White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin — were returning to the Capitol later Sunday to put what Meadows described as “final touches” on a $1 trillion relief bill Senate.
+The administration’s chief negotiators — White House chief of staff Mark Meadows and Treasury Secretary Steven Mnuchin — returned to the Capitol later Sunday to put what Meadows described as “final touches” on a $1 trillion relief bill Senate.

+Meadows told reporters in the Capitol that the legislative proposal had a handful of issues he hoped would be resolved "in the next hours," and the package would likely be unveiled Monday afternoon.
+Mnuchin said the package would contain extended unemployment benefits with 70 percent "wage replacement."

 Both Mnuchin and Meadows said narrower legislation might need to be passed first to ensure that enhanced unemployment benefits don’t run out for millions of Americans.
 They cited unemployment benefits, money to help schools reopen, tax credits to keep people from losing their jobs, and lawsuit protections for schools and businesses as priorities.